 The 4th International Conference on Innate Lymphoid Cells (ILC4 2020), was originally scheduled to take place October 16-18, 2020 at the Palace Hotel in San Francisco, CA, USA.
 The unprecedented COVID-19 pandemic has precluded our ability to continue our science and to physically congregate safely at meetings to share our work.
-As such, we have reluctantly cancelled the planned October International Innate Lymphocyte Conference in San Francisco (ILC4) and will plan to hold the meeting in the fall of 2021.
-Dates, times and logistics will follow as we get a better handle on the status of the pandemic over the next months.
-Please stay safe, continue great science, and we look forward to convening with all of you next year.
+As such, we had to reluctantly cancel the planned October International Innate Lymphocyte Conference in San Francisco (ILC4) and are now planning the meeting as a Joint Meeting with Cytokines 2022 Hybrid: 10th Annual Meeting of the International Cytokine & Interferon Society, 20-23 September, 2022 at the Hilton Waikoloa Village on the Big Island of Hawaii, USA.

 The theme of ILC4 is ILCs in tissue homeostasis and disease.